marvinrobot42/bmp38x-ya/README.md

 ### Features

 - uses embedded-hal version 1.0.x
+- no_std embedded compatible
-- async support included (see examples folder in repository for embassy-async ESP32-C6 example)
+- async support included as a feature, default is sync or blocking
 - designed for embedded use (ESP32-C3, -C6 and -S3 and Raspberry Pi)
 - ESP32 RISC V and Raspberry Pi examples included
 - most BMP384 IO functions implemented
 - configurable interrupt pin function
-- FIFO functions with configuration
+- FIFO functions with configuration and easier "frame" based reads
-- async functions involving I2C
-- no_std embedded compatible
+- includes sealevel equivalent air pressure calculation when altitude is provided